clivetong/Talks/NetConf2025/README.md

 ---

+### Lots of the benefits are inlining

+- Function calls have an overhead
+- We can see through to what is actually happening

+---

 ### And see that in practice

 ```CSharp
 $env:DOTNET_JitDisasm="<<Main>$>g__Test3|0_2"
 ```

----

-### Lots of the benefits were inlining

-- Function calls have an overhead
-- We can see through to what is actually happening

 ---